Avishka-Perera/dreambooth/ReadMe.md

 ## Results

 A Stable Diffusion model was trained using the Dreambooth algorithm.
 The learning rate was set to $10^{-5}$ and $\lambda$ was set to 1.5.
 The model was trained up to 700 iterations.
 From there on, weights were saved until 725 with intervals of 5 resulting in 6 checkpoints.
 It was observed that for different prompts, different checkpoints within this set performed well.
+The training process took a total of 25 minutes on an Nvidia 24 GB Quadro RTX 6000 graphics card.

 ![input images](imgs/dreambooth-input.jpg)